 The NCES CIP (Classification of Instructional Programs) is referenced as: 15: Engineering Technologies and Engineering-Related Fields.
 (See: https://nces.ed.gov/ipeds/cipcode/cipdetail.aspx?y=55&cipid=88137) This is also an accurate classification.

 This course was designed for 1st-year community college students or equivalent.
-There is one course prerequisites listed.
+One prerequisite is specified.

 Listed course objectives include competencies dealing with the functions of: